 The best advice that I’ve seen over and over, including from a former visa processor, is to follow the instructions from the consulate’s website EXACTLY.
 We have read a few instances where upon arriving at the consulate people are reprimanded for not calling to find out the latest information required but then other consulates do not take calls.
 Present all of the documents they want, in the order in which they have requested them, prepared precisely as they have indicated.
 At the appointment be cordial and keep in mind that the processor is just trying to confirm that you, like a dozen other people that day, have brought in the proof that you will not be a financial burden to the French people.
 I’m certain that US taxpayers, welcoming overseas visitors to our shores, have the same concerns here.

 Bonus tip: Your consulate might require that the visa fee be paid in cash.
 Since the fee is set in Euros and then converted to US Dollars that day, take a few extra single dollar bills to be able to provide exact change in case it differs from the fee published on their website.

-Posted on August 20, 2015, in Dealing with government and tagged Florida, France, Housing, Insurance, Life in France, Move to France.
+Posted on August 20, 2015, in Dealing with government and tagged Florida, France, Housing, Immigration, Insurance, Life in France, Move to France, Visa.
 Bookmark the permalink.
 Comments Off on All the same but different.